Ralim/IronOS/Documentation/GettingStarted.md

 Additionally, this scrollbar will blink rapidly when you are on the last item in a menu choice.

 I highly recommend taking a few minutes to go through all of the options in the menu to get a feel for what you can change, almost every aspect of the internal system is adjustable to suit your needs.
-If you make want to start over, simply go to Advanced settings > Restore factory settings, confirm using the front (`+/A`) button.
+If you want to start over, simply go to Advanced settings > Restore factory settings, confirm using the front (`+/A`) button.
 This sets all menu items to defaults, and keeps the same version firmware.